Himachal Pradesh High Court

 The Himachal Pradesh High Court is the High Court of the Indian state of Himachal Pradesh.

 Himachal Pradesh was born as a result of integration of twenty six Province and four Punjab hill States into a Centrally Administered Area on 15 April 1948.
 The Central Government promulgated the Himachal Pradesh (Courts) Order, 1948 on 15 August 1948.
 As per Paragraph 3 of this Order, the Court of Judicial Commissioner was established for Himachal Pradesh and the Court was housed at "Harvingtan" (Kelston area, Bharari, Shimla).
 It was vested with the powers of a High Court under the Judicial Commissioner's Court Act, 1950.
 The Court of Judicial commissioner started functioning on 15 August 1948.
 The Punjab High Court rules and orders with suitable amendments were made applicable.

 In the year 1966, the Delhi High Court Act was enacted by the Government of India and w.e.f.
 1 May 1967, the Central Government of India extended jurisdiction of the said Act to the Union Territory of Himachal Pradesh, replacing the Court of Judicial Commissioner by the Himachal Bench of Delhi High Court, at Shimla and it started functioning in old High Court building known as "Revenswood".
 On 18 December 1970, the State of Himachal Pradesh Act was passed by Parliament and the new state came into being on 25 January 1971 and established its own High Court with headquarters at "Revenswood" Shimla, having one Hon'ble Chief Justice and two Hon'ble Judges.

 The seat of the court is Shimla, the administrative capital of the state.
 The court has a sanctioned judge strength of 13 including the chief justice.

-Chief Justice
+Chief Justice and Judges

+Himachal Pradesh High Court is permitted to have a maximum of 17 judges of which 13 may be permanently appointed and 4 may be additionally appointed.
+Currently, it has 13 judges.

 On 29 December 2024, Justice Gurmeet Singh Sandhawalia took oath as chief justice of the High Court.